 Thanks to Freelo, the students saw and understood that every big (and perhaps seemingly unsolvable) task can be divided into several smaller ones and even smaller ones, and these can be solved.

-There was no "staff culture" set up, there was no complete overview of who has what to do and what he still has to finish.
-If he did not come to the lesson, no one could continue on his task that day.
+There was no set ”staff culture", there was no complete overview of who had finished what and what was left to finish.
+If the person in question didn't come to the circle, no one could continue on their assignment that day.

 It was completely hassle-free and fast.
 Students in general can do a lot if they want to.
 If they do not want… 🙂